Skip to main content

 Association Principles

-• Unidirectional association: Child table → parent table unidirectional reference, avoiding the complexity of bidirectional maintenance
+• Unidirectional association: Child table → Parent table unidirectional reference, avoiding the complexity of bidirectional maintenance

 Association Configuration Example